Nancy E. Fleming"Life is full of whimsy. I express life as I see it, and metal is...

 AWARDS: People's Choice; Bozeman, MT First place; Mountain Makins Festival, Morristown, TN First place 3-D; Tomato Festival, Rutledge, TN Merit award; Art in the Park, Foley, AL

-Process: Stained glass panels take anywhere from 3 days to one week.
+Process: Stained glass panels take anywhere from days to weeks.
 Fused glass is heated in a kiln up to 1700 degrees, annealed, cooled, and then re-fired in the kiln to slump to the desired shape.
 Glass casting can take from a day to weeks to heat and then cool.
 Sandblasting adds decorative elements to all of the above.

 Biography: I can remember at a very early age of making a play-dough bowl with various fruits in it.
 I was so happy that I made something with my own hands!
 Then I grew up seeing limitations on various aspects of my life.
 So I went on to college to be a fashion buyer.
 To pay for tuition, I worked as a server (and a bartender, a cocktail waitress, and several different positions in clothing stores).
-One night after shift when we were all sitting around talking, the question "what would you do if you could do anything"? came up.
+One night after shift when we were all sitting around talking, the question "what would you do if you knew the end was near"? came up.
 I said " be a beach bum, just sitting in the sun reading"?.
 Ah, if only one could get paid for doing that!
 Then while going to college I gained a new outlook on art when I was taking the required humanity courses.
-I did excellent in photography, and the teachers said I had a good eye for the work.
+I did excellent in photography, and the teachers said I had a good eye for design.
 Soon after completing my degree, I met and married my husband who was in the Air Force.
 He was being transfer to Alaska.
 I didn't have a clue what I was going to do up in all that cold (I am from the deep South).
 He gave me the best thing - the choice to do anything that I wanted to do.
 I have always loved the architecture of old Southern homes and how they are filled with beautiful stained glass.
-I took two stained glass courses, and then have spent the next 20 years absorbing and leaning as much as I possibly can; from stained glass to fusing, to casting, then on to sandblasted glass.
+I took two stained glass courses, and then have spent over 26 years absorbing and leaning as much as I possibly can; from stained glass to fusing, to casting, then on to sandblasted glass.
 As with any art, there are good days and bad days, but I still feel the same joy after I complete a piece like I did as a child with my play-dough bowl of fruit.
 Then when I see that spark in someones eyes when they fall in love with one of my pieces, I know I'm doing what I'm supposed to do.
-Though I am not a beach bum, I am lucky that I get plenty of opportunities to sit in the sunshine and read a really good book, to play with our three rescued dogs, and to make art.
-I may have been asked the question twice, but I think I got the answer right after all.

 To see work in person: Arrowcraft, Gatlinburg TN